Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 *Buildings, Infantries and Vehicles with Shield in [Fantasy ADVENTURE](https://www.moddb.com/mods/fantasy-adventure)*

 - Now you can have a shield for any TechnoType if `Shield.Strength` is set greater than 0.
 It serves as a second health pool with independent `Armor` and `Strength` values.
-  - The vanilla behavior for special `Verses` values like `1%`, `2%` is not currently supported.
   - Negative damage will recover shield, unless shield has been broken.
-If shield isn't full, all negative damage will be absorbed by shield/
+If shield isn't full, all negative damage will be absorbed by shield.
+  - When the TechnoType with a unbroken shield, `Shield.Armor` will replace `Armor` for game calculation.
 - When executing `DeploysInto` or `UndeploysInto`, if both of the TechnoClasses have shields, the transformed unit/building would keep relative shield health (in percents), same as with `Strength`.
 If one of the TechnoTypes doesn't have shields, it's shield's state on conversion will be preserved until converted back.
   - This also works with Ares' `Convert.*`.
 - `Shield.AbsorbOverDamage`controls whether or not the shield absorbs damage dealt beyond shield's current strength when the shield breaks.